linode/docs/docs/networking/diagnostics/inspecting-network-information-with-netstat/index.md

 ## Network Protocols

-Use the `-s` option to see network statistics on a per-protocol basiss:
+Use the `-s` option to see network statistics on a per-protocol basis:

     netstat -s